csc-training/summerschool/computer-platforms/docs/01_modules_make_batch_jobs.md

     - Describe how you want to run the job and what resources you need
     - Add a command that launches your program
     - Submit your job to a queue
-- This is done with a batch job script

 # Example SLURM batch job script